-- Familiarize yourself with the course website by reviewing the Start Here section of the course. - Review Outline and Assessments sections on the course website to learn more about course expectations, assessments, due dates, and Respondus LockDown Browser and Monitor (webcam). - Introduce yourself in Introductions Discussion.
-Closes: Sunday, January 20 at 11:59 pm ET - Take the Student Contract quiz (ungraded)

-Complete the Practice Test using Respondus (multiple attempts).
+- Familiarize yourself with the course website by reviewing the Start Here section of the course. - Review Outline and Assessments sections on the course website to learn more about course expectations, assessments, due dates, and Respondus LockDown Browser and Monitor (webcam). - Take the Student Contract quiz (ungraded) - Complete the Practice Test using Respondus (multiple attempts).
 Note: This activity is mandatory and is open throughout the course.